platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     You can drill into specific objects from this page.

 1. Under `Deployments`, click on the `pal-tracker` deployment.
-    This is the `Summary` view for this object.
+    You will see the `Summary` view for this object.

 1. Select the `Resource Viewer` tab at the top of the page.
     This view shows the object graph associated with the currently